 What is Banh Uot?

-Banh Uot is a dish made with Vietnamese steamed rice rolls, which are thin sheets of steamed rice batter that is stuffed and rolled with minced pork, wood ear mushrooms, and sometimes jicama as it’s filling.
+Banh Uot is a dish made with Vietnamese steamed rice rolls, which are thin sheets of steamed rice batter.
 It is generally served accompanied with bean sprouts, chopped lettuce, sliced cucumber, fresh basil and mint, fried shallots and onions, Vietnamese sausage pork roll (Cha Gio) and finally drizzled with Vietnamese sweet and sour fish sauce dressing sauce – Nuoc Mam.

 Is Banh Uot a crepe?

 Banh Uot can be seen as both a crepe and a steamed rice roll.
 Soe recipes call for the sheets to just be topped on each other messily, topped with fresh herbs and steamed pork roll slices and other meats.

 What’s the difference between Banh Uot versus Banh Cuon?

 Banh uot and Banh cuon are often confused with each other because the dishes are made with the same mixture for the crepe.
 Banh uot refers to the non-stuffed version while banh cuon refers to the crepes rolled with minced pork and wood ear.